Image block with ability to crop

 You're welcome -- thank you for your original inspiration in that other thread where you posted your CSS cropping code!

-braincramp replied on at Reply
+braincramp replied on at Permalink Reply

 braincramp